If You Relate to These 16 Situations, You Grew Up With Immature Parents

 Getty Images/iStockphoto

-6. Your parents used guilt or manipulation to control your behaviour.
+6. They used guilt or manipulation to control your behaviour.

 Envato Elements

-7. They always compared you to other children.
+7. They always compared you to other kids.

 Getty Images/iStockphoto